NITDgpOS/AirHockey/README.md

 ## GamePlay Help

-1. Choose your difficulty level at the start menu and start hitting.
+1. Choose each player's paddle color at the title screen.

+1. To start playing, click on the difficulty level.

 2. Each game comprises of three rounds, and the player who wins two (or more) rounds is the winner.

-3. During playtime, game can be paused anytime by pressing spacebar or clicking the pause icon on the screen.
+3. During playtime, game can be paused anytime by pressing SpaceBar or clicking the pause icon on the screen.

 ## Enjoy The Game